 Bitcoin aims to keep the value of its crypto currency high, by restricting supply and holding just enough stock.
 Its computers achieve this by manipulating the difficulty-rating of the complex mathematical equations.

-So in a sense bitcoin mining works like the diamond industry.
+So in a sense, bitcoin mining colocation works like the diamond industry.
 Diamond miners work together to keep the mineral scarce, and therefore valuable.
 If they dropped this idea and mined indiscriminately, then diamonds might be worth no more than a block of compressed carbon.

 So I Need Somewhere Secure to Keep My Bitcoin Computer?